robertwidfen/emoji-kbd/README.md

 # Search 🔎
 When entering search without a pattern it will display all emojis.

-With a pattern it will show matching items in the order of their score.
+With a pattern it will show matching items in the order of their score and select the first result.

-Enter will insert the currently selected item and focus the input field again.
+Cursor `Shift-Left` and `Shift-Right` (or `Right` when at end) change selected result.

-Cursor `Right` and `Shift-Right` switch between selected results.
+Enter will insert the selected item and focus the input field again.

 # Requirements
 - Python 3.12+